BAK2K3/hard-drivers/README.md

 **Product Considerations and Content Strategy**

 * Minimalistic design, so at to draw attention, avoid overwhelming the customer, and encourage engagement.
-    * The product is the _service_ provided by Hard Drivers, therefore strong colors, images, and headlines to engage with customer.
+    * The product is the _service_ provided by Hard Drivers, therefore strong colours, images, and headlines to engage with customer.
 * Thin content where necessary, providing only the most important information from the outset.
     * Provide fuller content in sections of the website where the customer specifically wants further information.
 * Every page has multiple "Enquire Now" buttons, so as to allow a user to immediately engage when they want to.